mcky/mondo-sheets/README.md

 ## Notes
 The sheets API seems to silently fail if you try sending too many rows too fast.
 For now I've implimented a delay between adding rows.

+I've removed `account_balance` for now as it appears on old transactions but not the webhook ones yet.

 ## Thanks
 [Alex Robinson](https://github.com/solidgoldpig) for his great [`mondo-bank`](https://github.com/solidgoldpig/mondo-bank) API library